Financial Modeling Test – Questions & Answers

-- Analyse the historical information and assumptions for the forecasting of future results and performance.
+- Analyze historical information and assumptions to forecast future results and performance.

 - Estimate the net present valueNet Present ValueNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
 If the difference is positive, the project is profitable; otherwise, it is not. of the future cash flows using the discounting technique.
 After that, do the sensitivity analysis to test the changes on account of key variables.

-- Finally, carry out audit and stress testing to check the efficiency of the model.
+- Finally, conduct an audit and stress testing to check the model’s efficiency.

 Question #3 – Give Any Four Examples of Financial Modeling?